 If your business is hemorrhaging cash, it won’t be long before you reach critical status and something needs to be done.
 Knowing the signs to look out for will help you to take action before things get dire and you’re really in trouble.
-Below we have a few signs that should give you a good idea of whether you’re handling your finances well or not.
+Below we have a few signs that should give you a good idea of whether you’re handling your finances well or not in your small business.
 Take a look.

 You Can’t File Your Taxes